derf/feh/README.md

 **DESTDIR _(default: empty)_** sets the installation root during "make install".
 It is mostly useful for package maintainers.

-**Note:** config.mk is designed so that in most cases, you can set environment variables instead of editing it.
+**Note:** Defaults are specified in `config.mk`.
+It is designed so that in most cases, you can set environment variables instead of editing it.
 E.g.:

 ```bash
 CFLAGS='-g -Os' make